selkies-project/docker-nvidia-egl-desktop/README.md

 - name: SELKIES_TURN_TLS
   value: "false"
 ```
-> NOTES: It is possible to skip the first step and directly provide the shared secret with `value:`, but this exposes the shared secret in plain text.
+> NOTE: It is possible to skip the first step and directly provide the shared secret with `value:`, but this exposes the shared secret in plain text.
 Set `SELKIES_TURN_PROTOCOL` to `tcp` if you were able to only open TCP ports while creating your own coTURN Deployment/DaemonSet, or if your client network throttles or blocks the UDP protocol.

 #### Legacy long-term authentication